jaystack/jaydata/README.md

 Microsoft .NET developers can utilize Entity Framework and LINQ on server-side to perform operations on data from different databases.
 The aim of JayData library is to give a similar tool to JavaScript developers.

-JayData is cross-platform (runs on HTML5 desktop and mobile browsers, can be hosted in PhoneGap environment on iPhone, iPad, Android or Windows Phone 8+) and cross-layer as it works on client-side and server-side (Node.JS).
+JayData is cross-platform (runs on HTML5 desktop and mobile browsers, can be hosted in Cordova/PhoneGap environment on iPhone, iPad, Android or Windows Phone 8+) and cross-layer as it works on client-side and server-side (Node.JS).

 Please read the release notes for current status of the providers.

 Visit http://jaydata.org for detailed information and documentation.

-As JayData covers many technologies and open new fields of development, we encourage you to contribute to the project with new providers or features.
-Check out the possible ways of contributions here: http://jaydata.org/community/contribute

-JavaScript libraries released on CodePlex (http://jaydata.codeplex.com) can be used to develop applications, to get the structured sourcecode to develop JayData itself, visit http://github.com/jaydata
+Official builds are released on CodePlex (http://jaydata.codeplex.com) can be used to develop applications, to get the structured sourcecode to develop JayData itself, visit http://github.com/jaystack/jaydata

 Feed of Latest releases, tutorials: https://twitter.com/jaydataorg Feed of commits in development branch: https://twitter.com/jaydatadev